Expat Recruitment Steps

 - Pray and ask God about His plan for your life; Talk to Church friends and family about applying.

-- Learn more about life in Nepal – Living in Pokhara; Family Life: Housing.
+- Learn more about life in Nepal – Living and working in Nepal.

 - Is there a role for you?
 Please contact Recruitment even if there isn’t anything listed.